 When you’re looking to make a statement on your street, you have a lot of options.
 Outdoor lighting, landscaping, and decor are relatively easy additions that improve your home’s exterior.
 But they lack the aesthetic impact of larger remodeling projects.

 For greater effect, you may have to think bigger.
-These home remodeling ideas can create lasting impact on your curb appeal and leave a lasting impression on your neighborhood.
+These home remodeling ideas immediately upgrade your curb appeal and leave a lasting impression on your neighborhood.

 1. Replace your front windows.